-Towards the end of the procession, my daughter addressed me about how she was worried about John, so we hastened towards him.
+Towards the end of the procession, my daughter addressed me about how she was worried about John, since we have not seen him for a couple of minutes.
+Not wanting to ignore her concerns, we looked for him.
 About twenty feet away, I saw him walking beside the trailer right in front of the wheels.
 Then literally the next second, the trailer’s wheels began to swallow him up.
 The wheel caught his tiny feet and began to roll on top of his entire body as everyone watched in horror.
 His helpless body fell forward right into the path of the wheels.
-I ran, and cried out to God, “No, Lord Jesus….not my John John”.
+I ran, and cried out to God, in shock, “No, Lord Jesus… not my John John”.

 As I ran to John to try to stop the trailer from continuing to crush him, my daughter, Kathrine, who was sixteen, ran to the truck driver to get the trailer to stop.
 Praise God, it stopped right before my son’s head was crushed too.
-However, the heavy trailer rolled backward and was resting on top of my son’s delicate back right over his heart.
-So I tried with all my might to lift the trailer off of him.
+However, the heavy trailer rolled backwards and finally stopped on top of my son’s delicate back right above his heart.
+So, I tried with all my might to lift the trailer off of him.
 Of course, I couldn’t budge it.
 Fortunately, many others saw the horrifying event and ran to help lift the trailer off of my youngest child.
-Finally, the trailer was lifted off of him and someone pulled him free.
+Finally, the trailer was lifted off him and someone pulled him free.

 At that moment, I looked at my son with a sense of relief that he was free, and a sense of terror that he was seriously hurt.
-Shockingly, when I looked at my baby’s face, I saw a lifeless boy.
+Shockingly, when I looked at his face, I saw a lifeless boy.
 He was purple, expressionless, and looked dead.
-I will never forget that look; it was simply horrible.
-It appeared as if my wonderful, joy of my life was gone.
-Knowing there was nothing more I could do for him, I immediately fell to my knees and prayed (as I’m sure others did too) with all my heart crying out to Jesus, “Lord, please if it is your will, let my baby live.”
+That look I will never forget; his life was no longer.
+My wonderful joy was gone.
+Knowing there was nothing more I could do for him, I immediately fell to my knees and prayed (as I’m sure others did too) with all my heart crying out to Jesus, “Lord, please, if it is your will, let my baby live.”

-The next second, I got up and ran to my son who was moved onto the grass where he laid lifeless.
-Upon me saying his name, he opened his eyes and spoke.
+The next second, I got up and ran to my son, who was moved into the grass, and laid there lifeless.
+I knelt down next to him, looked at his little precious body and upon me saying his name, “John,” he opened his eyes and spoke.
 Praise God!
 However, he told me he couldn’t see.
-The capillaries in his face and upper body exploded, and his eyes were solid blood red too.
-So I prayed for Him.
-Through the grace of God, I calmly spoke to him hoping to bring him comfort and keep him still since I didn’t know what other internal damage he might be inflicted with.
+The capillaries in his face and upper body exploded, and his eyes were blood red too.
+I calmly spoke to him hoping to bring him comfort and keep him still and I prayed, “Lord, if you want me to take care of a blind boy, that is fine but if you will it, can you please heal him completely.”
 While all this was happening, my daughter called 911.
+She remembered an article she read that said if an emergency happens in a public place and people are screaming “Call 911!” everybody assumes that somebody else already did it.
+So, my daughter, Kathrine, ran down to the street sign to give the 911 dispatcher the coordinates of where we were and they dispatched help.
 Fortunately, the paramedics came very quickly.
-I only was able to say a few prayers and some words to my son and fire rescue was there.
+I was only able to say a few prayers and some words to my son and fire rescue was there.

-Before I was whisked away to the Trauma Center at St. Mary’s Hospital, I ran over to my other daughter, Marie who was fourteen, and was crying profusely.
+Before we were whisked away to the Trauma Center at St. Mary’s Hospital, I ran over to my other daughter, Marie, who was fourteen, and crying profusely.
+I believe she still thought he was dead since nobody allowed my other children near their brother.
 I grabbed her by both of her shoulders, looked her in the eyes and told her with all certainty, “Do you believe in God?
 THIS IS HIS WILL…Trust in Him and Pray for John.”
 She gave me a look as if I was crazy…how could this be God’s will?
-Nonetheless, she and her other siblings had to work out their disbelief and find trust on their own since I was going to the hospital with my son,

-Then, I hopped into the back of the ambulance and drove away with John.
-During the ride, my son was complaining about his foot hurting, and said, “I’m fine.
+Then, I hopped in the back of the ambulance, and we drove away.
+My son was complaining about his foot hurting, but said, “I’m fine.
 I don’t want to go to the hospital” which was nice to hear and age appropriate.
 One of the paramedics asked my son to grip his hand, John replied, “How can I do that when I don’t even feel your hand?”
 At that moment, I prayed to Jesus and said, “Lord, if you wish for me to take care of a paralyzed son, I’m ok with that.
-I will do whatever you want, but please, if it is your will, heal him completely”.
+I will do whatever you want, but please, if it is your will, heal him completely.”
 I continued to pray with my son, even though he wasn’t into it.
-We prayed the Our Father and the Hail Mary (asking Jesus’ Mother to pray for John) countless times.
+We prayed the Our Father & the Hail Mary (asking Jesus’ Mother to pray for John) countless times.